Rex Reed: Personal life

-Reed lives in a two-bedroom apartment at The Dakota apartment building in New York City, which he bought for $30,000 in 1969.
+Reed lived in a two-bedroom apartment at The Dakota building in New York City, which he bought for $30,000 in 1969.

-Reed is openly gay.
-In 2018, he stated, "Love is not something that I've been really good at.
+Reed was gay, though he was rather private about the subject.
+He had a 25-year relationship with the music producer Rick Winter until Winter's death.
+In 2018, Reed stated, "Love is not something that I've been really good at.
 I think people are intimidated by people with opinions.
 How do you go start looking for a wife or a boyfriend or a significant other?
 It's too late.
-It would be nice, though, to find somebody who's really handy with a wheelchair, because that day is coming".
+It would be nice, though, to find somebody who's really handy with a wheelchair, because that day is coming."

 Shoplifting arrest and disposition

 In February 2000, Reed was arrested for shoplifting after leaving a Tower Records in Manhattan with compact discs by Mel Tormé, Peggy Lee, and Carmen McRae in his jacket pockets.
-Reed, who had just purchased two other CDs, says he forgot about the other three CDs and his offer to pay for them was refused.
+Reed, who had just purchased two other CDs, said he forgot about the other three CDs and his offer to pay for them was refused.
 According to Reed, several days after the arrest, Peggy Lee sent him her entire catalog of CDs, because "she was so thrilled I wanted one of her CDs enough to put myself through so much hell".
 The charges were later dropped.

+Death

+After several months of declining health, Reed died at his residence in New York City, on May 12, 2026, at age 87.
+Following his death, The New York Times and The Hollywood Reporter published obituaries remarking upon Reed's "acerbic" and blunt reviews.
+The Hollywood Reporter noted that his reviews established Reed as the "bad boy of entertainment journalism".